jesusrmoreno/Dartmouth-Nutrition-Scraper/Readme.md

 2. sid : Dartmouth's API uses this to indentify each venue
 3. recipe : Dartmouth's name for each of the available items at each venue

-## Known Issues
-The progress bars for some reason do not go up to 100%.
-However the data all seems to get filled in so this may be a non issue.
-Still should look into it some more.

 ## Requirements
 To build this program you must have Go installed.
 A binary is included but has only been tested on OSX.